 Where to buy cryptocurrencies like Ether in Malaysia?

-As of now, you cannot buy altcoins directly with MYR.
-There are no cryptocurrency exchanges operating in Malaysia that sell other than bitcoin, although that may change in the future.
-So to buy altcoins, you have to (1) buy bitcoin first from bitcoin exchanges then (2) convert/exchange them though Poloniex, Bitfinex or Shapeshift.
+To buy other types of altcoins, you have to (1) buy bitcoin first from bitcoin exchanges then (2) convert/exchange them though Poloniex, Bittrex or Shapeshift.
 The next section will cover the ‘how to buy’.

 Here are places to buy bitcoin in Malaysia: